ColleagueRiley/RSGL/README.md

 ![The RSGL Architecture](https://github.com/ColleagueRiley/RSGL/blob/main/RSGL-Architecture.png?raw=true)

 ## Defines
-  - `#define RSGL_NO_WIDGETS` - makes it so RSGL doesn't include widget functions
-  - `#define RSGL_NO_TEXT` - makes it so RSGL does not include text rendering functions
-  - `#define RSGL_NO_WIDGETS` - makes it so RSGL does not include widgets `#define RSGL_NO_SAVE_IMAGE` - makes it so RSGL does not save/load images (don't use RSGL_drawImage if you use this).
+  - `#define RSGL_NO_TEXT` - makes it so RSGL does not include text rendering functions `#define RSGL_NO_SAVE_IMAGE` - makes it so RSGL does not save/load images (don't use RSGL_drawImage if you use this).
 This is here because RSGL_drawImage saves the file name with its loaded texture so it can load the texture when you use the same file. \

-# Widgets
+# RSGL_gui
-Widgets are WIP, the supported widgets include\
+RSGL_gui widgets are WIP, the supported widgets include\
 RSGL_alignRect, RSGL_button (checkboxes, toggle buttons, combo boxes, sliders and radio buttons) and widget containers \

 RSGL_textBox and RSGL_expandableRect are currently WIP.